tardisgo/tardisgo/README.md

 ```

 After installation, please go to http://github.com/tardisgo/tardisgo-samples and follow the instructions there for how to run the transpiler.
+For help or general discussions please go to the [Google Group](https://groups.google.com/d/forum/tardisgo).

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.